Over 50s savings accounts

 What are the benefits of over 50s savings accounts?

 ‘Silver-era’ savings accounts sound like an exclusive and attractive option – and they can be.
-What you really want from a savings account is one with a minimum deposit, a generous interest rate and a sign up bonus.
-Here are some of the benefits you can experience when you open an over 50s savings account:
+What you really want from a savings account is one with a minimum deposit, a generous interest rate, and a sign-up bonus.
+Here are some of the benefits you can experience with an over 50s savings account:

 Competitive interest rates – The whole point of a savings account is to stash money away and let it grow.
 An over 50s savings account should have a competitive interest rate to facilitate that.